fonoster/routr/README.md

 ## Configuration Overview

 **Sip I/O**  API version is currently `v1draft1`.
 We will continue to improve the API, resource definition, and other artifacts until we reach a beta version.
 We will then establish an update policy to ensure backward compatibility.
 The configuration files are beautifully implemented using YAML(inspired by [Docker](https://www.docker.com/) and [Kubernetes](https://kubernetes.io/)) so this might be familiar to you.
-Here is an example of `Domain` configuration:
+Here is an example of a `Domain` configuration:

 ```yml
 - apiVersion: v1draft1